rguilcas/coldpulse/README.md

 # cold_pulses
- Detection of cold water intrusion in a lowly stratified environment.
+ \h1{Detection of cold water intrusion in a weakly-stratified environment.}

  This package allows you to detect accurateley individual cold pulses events in a time series over several depths.